Jonathan2251/lbt/source/lib.rst

   Encoding of exponent for IEEE 754 half precision [#ieee754-half]_

-Since Normalization applied in Floating precision is the critial code, Cpu0 HW provides clz and clo to speedup Normalization Operation.
+Since normalization in floating-point arithmetic is a critical operation, the Cpu0 hardware provides `clz` (count leading zeros) and `clo` (count leading ones) instructions to speed up the normalization process.

-Compiler-rt implement multiplication of Floating point considering NaN and :math:`\infty` as the same way for implementation above and clz/clo to speedup Normalization as follows,
+The `compiler-rt` library implements floating-point multiplication by handling special cases like NaN and :math:`\infty` in the same way as described in the implementation above.
+It also uses `clz` and `clo` instructions to accelerate normalization, as shown below:

 .. rubric:: ~/llvm/debug/compiler-rt/lib/builtins/fp_lib.h
 .. code-block:: c++